HDTian/RFQT/README.md

 # RFQT
-This repository merging to the main branch illustrates the key messages to draw the **Random Forest of Q trees (RFQT)** and its relevant analysis for treatment heterogeneity studies with Mendelian randomization, it can achieve a lots of work, including
+This text illustrates the key messages to draw the **Random Forest of Q trees (RFQT)** and its relevant analysis for treatment heterogeneity studies with Mendelian randomization, it can achieve a lots of work, including
 - Draw heterogeneity Q test
 - Build single Q tree
 - Build random forest of Q trees